tcooperFL/lograte/README.md

 * Give a sampling size less than the whole file
 * Output points representing 10, 20, ...
 90 quartile rates on sample size
-* Output points showing average rate per sample size across the file
+* Output a graph showing rates over any given file.
+* Correlate times across files, to create an aggregate profile graph over time.
 * Determine what files are serially generated, and do not represent added concurrent throughput
 * Create audio tones corresponding to the event rate to provide distinct audio signature